[Culture Slogan Exploration] What should we call this?

 What are core values?
 I believe they are the behavioral guidelines for achieving the mission and vision.
 They serve as the basis for decision-making and the criteria for judgment in dilemmas.
 The sum of the choices made by members who share these core values is the company's current and future state .
 Core values are one of the most important elements of organizational culture.

-An organization isn't a place where people work alone.
-No matter how capable an individual is, they can't compete with many people working together toward a common goal.
-This is clearly evident in sports teams.
-A batting lineup comprised of nine home run hitters is far more powerful than a batting lineup comprised of nine hitters who clearly understand their roles and fulfill their responsibilities.
+An organization isn't a place where individuals work alone.
+No matter how capable an individual is, they can't compete with many others working together toward a common goal.
+This is clearly demonstrated by a sports team.
+A batting lineup comprised of nine home run hitters is far more powerful than a lineup comprised of all nine batters, each with a clear understanding of their role and each fulfilling their role.
+So how do all nine players clearly understand their roles and engage in the game?
+This can only be achieved through a clear understanding of the organization's identity, goals, and direction.

-A clear MVC allows for the recruitment of talent with a cultural fit with the company, assignment of clear roles to each individual, and consistent evaluation criteria.
-Furthermore, as an organization grows, a clear MVC is essential to focus the diverse ideas and capabilities (centrifugal force) of its members in a single direction (centripetal force).
-I believe a clear MVC increases talent density.
+Many startups have an MVC.
+However, many don't have a clear concept or can't clearly define it, leading to individual interpretations.
+A clear MVC allows for the recruitment of talent with a strong cultural fit, assignment of clear roles, and consistent evaluation criteria.
+Furthermore, as the organization grows, it can focus the diverse ideas and capabilities (centrifugal force) of its members in a single direction (centripetal force).
+The current trend of high talent density requires a clear MVC.

-We haven't yet decided whether to focus more on culture as a language (MVC expressions) or culture as an institution (reward systems, feedback methods, etc.).
-First, we're looking to meet with companies, regardless of industry or size, that have a good language that reflects their core values.
+We haven't yet decided whether to focus more on culture as a language (MVC expression) or culture as an institution (recruitment, evaluation).
+First, we're looking to meet with companies, regardless of industry or size, that have a strong language that reflects their core values.

 From the next episode onwards, we will cover the core values and organizational culture of a company, focusing on specific examples.